 Although bolstered by COVID-19, a number of nonprofits originally began accepting blockchain assets amid crypto's euphoric bull market in 2017.
 "A lot of people were essentially looking for ways to offset their capital gains taxes, especially in the U.S.," Wilson said, continuing:

 "One of those ways was actually to donate crypto to charity, except that I noticed people wanted to donate to nonprofits, but most of them [the nonprofits] had no clue how to accept crypto."

 To solve this problem, Wilson and his friend Pat Duffy combined their prowess and resources to build a convenient cryptocurrency giving on-ramp.
 "That kind of tax benefit was really a driving trend behind it, or a driving motivation behind it," Wilson said.

 "We didn't really launch the company until about last year , was really when we launched it publicly, and now we work with about 100 different nonprofits," explained Wilson.

 Crypto donations act as a door into a separate, untapped market of potential supporters, said Wilson.
 He explained that "Most nonprofits tend to have older donors and they're looking for ways connect with younger donors, start building those longer relationships with younger donors, and crypto has been one of those ways."

-Wilson also said that the company does more than simply provide a new payment method for they company's supporters:
+Wilson also said that the company does more than simply provide a new payment method for supporters:

 "One cool thing about the crypto donations has been that it's mostly completely new donors for them, so it's not cannibalizing any other of their other existing forms of donations.
 It's a totally new revenue stream for them."